-Terra Reynolds serves as Global Vice Chair of the firm's Healthcare & Life Sciences Industry Group and Co-Chair of the Chicago Litigation & Trial Department.
-She is a former federal prosecutor and represents clients in white collar criminal defense, internal and government investigations, and complex litigation matters, particularly within the healthcare and life sciences industry.
+Terra Reynolds, Global Vice Chair of the Healthcare & Life Sciences Industry Group and Co-Chair of the Chicago Litigation & Trial Department, represents clients in internal and government investigations and complex litigation matters.

-Ms. Reynolds draws on extensive experience litigating complex federal matters, having tried more than a dozen federal criminal cases and having led numerous complex investigations.
-She also has briefed and argued matters before the US Court of Appeals for the Seventh Circuit.
+Prior to entering private practice, Ms. Reynolds served as an Assistant US Attorney in the Northern District of Illinois, and most recently, as a Deputy Chief.
+In these roles, she tried more than a dozen federal criminal cases and led numerous investigations.
+She also briefed and argued matters before the US Court of Appeals for the Seventh Circuit.

-A medical device company with an internal investigation into a cross-border supply chain issue
+- A medical device company in connection with an internal investigation into a cross-border supply chain issue

-- A pharmaceutical company with an internal review of its patient support program*
+- A pharmaceutical company in connection with an internal review of its patient support program*

 - A multinational pharmaceutical company in preparing a crisis management plan*

-- A global medical device company in a DOJ FCPA investigation of conduct in Latin America, resulting in a declination
+- A former medical device company executive in a DOJ civil healthcare fraud investigation, resulting in a declination

-- A former medical device company executive in a DOJ civil health care fraud investigation, resulting in a declination
+- A medical device sales representative in a DOJ healthcare fraud investigation regarding alleged violations of the FCA and the AKS, resulting in a declination

 - A multinational pharmaceutical company in connection with a DOJ investigation into its patient support program, drug pricing, and specialty pharmacy issues*